SequentMicrosystems/wdt-rpi/python/README.md

 270
 >>>
 ```
-Prototypes for all functions can be found in README.md file locate under wdt-rpi/python/wdt/ directory.
+Prototypes for all functions can be found [here](https://github.com/SequentMicrosystems/wdt-rpi/blob/master/python/wdt/README.md).

 This library works with both Python2 and Python3